 Most people cannot meet their needs for vitamin D unless they expose some skin to sunlight or take vitamin D supplements.
 Food sources are usually inadequate and vitamin D pills may not supply all the benefits of sunlight.
 People in southern climates can usually meet their vitamin D requirements by exposing a small area of skin for less than half an hour at mid-day.

 • Clouds do not protect you.
 Up to 80 percent of the sun’s UV rays can pass through clouds to damage your skin.

 • Glass does not protect you.
-Glass blocks UVB rays that are the primary causes of skin cancer and sunburns, but they do not block UVA that can also cause skin cancer and aging.
+Glass blocks some UVB rays that are the primary causes of skin cancer and sunburns, but it does not block UVA that can also cause skin cancer and aging.

 • Beach umbrellas do not protect you.
 UV rays are reflected toward you from sand and water.
 Studies show that you get up to 84 percent of the exposure to UV radiation under an umbrella that you receive in the open sun.